Do1e

 # └── urllib3 >=1.21.1,<3

-At this point, you can delete the original setup.py.
+At this point, the original setup.py can be deleted.

 Package and publish#

-The version can be dynamically specified using poetry-dynamic-versioning, so you don't have to modify the version number in pyproject.toml each time.
+The version can be dynamically specified using poetry-dynamic-versioning, so you don't have to modify the version number in pyproject.toml every time.

 git tag v1.3.0